Biden refuses to assert privilege over Trump documents sought by January 6 committee - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jeremy Diamond, Maegan Vazquez and Kevin Liptak contributed to this report.
+CNN’s Jeremy Diamond, Maegan Vazquez, Kaitlan Collins and Kevin Liptak contributed to this report.

 Comments